ProtonMail/proton-bridge/README.md

 For contribution policy see [CONTRIBUTING](./CONTRIBUTING.md).

 ## Description
-ProtonMail Desktop Bridge for e-mail clients.
+ProtonMail Bridge for e-mail clients.

-When launched, the servers will be started and a GUI will show up.
-From this GUI, the server can be started and stopped and configuration for e-mail clients can be generated.
+When launched, Bridge will initialize local IMAP/SMTP servers and render its GUI.

-To configure an e-mail client, enter your ProtonMail credentials.
-Open your e-mail client and add a new account with the settings which are displayed.
+To configure an e-mail client, firstly log in using your ProtonMail credentials.
-The client will be able to sync with your ProtonMail account only when the bridge is started, so enabling it on startup is recommended.
+Open your e-mail client and add a new account using the settings which are located in the Bridge GUI.
+The client will only be able to sync with your ProtonMail account when the Bridge is running, thus the option to start Bridge on startup is enabled by default.

-When the main window is closed, the bridge will continue to run in the background.
+When the main window is closed, Bridge will continue to run in the background.

 More details [on the public website](https://protonmail.com/bridge).

 ## Keychain
-You need to have keychain in order to run the ProtonMail Bridge.
+You need to have a keychain in order to run the ProtonMail Bridge.
 On Mac or Windows, Bridge uses native credential managers.
 On Linux, use [Gnome keyring](https://wiki.gnome.org/Projects/GnomeKeyring/) or